MachinisteWeb/EditAtlas/README.md

 #### Minimum Requirement ####

-You will need to run EditAtlas, activate common variations file via `commonVariation`.
+You will need to run EditAtlas, activate common variations file via `variation`.
 You also need to activate the Back-end part with `controllersRelativePath` with node.js modules `socket.io`.
 This repository gives a perfect example.